Proteas survive the maddest game in World Cup history

 The craziest game.
 It finished twice and then had to be finished again.

-At the end of it all South Africa were the winners, though you wouldn’t tell from the celebrations.
+In the end, South Africa were the winners, though you wouldn’t tell from the celebrations.
 There was relief for those in yellow.
-Anguish for the courageous Afghanistanis in blue.
+Anguish for the courageous Afghans in blue.

 South Africa won in a second “super over” — their 23 runs beating Afghanistan’s 19 — keeping the Proteas in contention for a top two finish in Group D, which would secure qualification for the second phase.